ash-project/ash/documentation/tutorials/get-started-with-phoenix.md

   end
 end
 ```

----

-NOTE TO SELF

-Should I stop this first part here?
-Ash is now fully installed it's just not doing anything.
-It would be a good place to stop?

-Then I could make another building a very simple resource piece by piece.

-(reminder: I need to move the `mix ash_postgres.create` to this side of the article)

----

 In the registry we enumerate the Ash resources we want our Ash API to contain.
 We're going to have two Resources. `Ticket` and `Representative`.